Tsawwassen/hme/README.md

 - Learn about test scripts?
 - - Need to learn something new, and I think the automatic testing would be a good spot to start.

+## 03/17/2024
+- Received a new WW export file
+- - Some of the columns have changed.
+The parsing function was already keeping all columns it finds, so I just needed to change the ReportTable component to display those new columns
+- - I just commented out what is not exports anymore and added the new column to be rendered
+- - Only issue i can see down the road is the scanned file parsing function only has the old columns.
+Don't think it could be an issue for the current app, but it might be an issue down the road.
+- Also received a Parts Count WW export that has serialized and non-serialized, but it doesn't show the serial numbers of the serialized items.
+- - Looking at the two files, I think I can combine the two so make a data model that has an array of inventory items, and a flag if it is serialized or not, and save the serial number if it is serialized.
+- - Wrote a note in the testData folder for a future version (1.5?
+3?) that would use this logic

 ## QoL ToDos
 - Have upload files accept excel (low)